BrunoBianchi/Lista_De_Tarefas/README.md

-# My Portifolio
+# To do list created by Bruno Bianchi
-## Create with Svelte and TypeScript
+## Created with Svelte.js and TypeScript